Sunny-Chi/MELODY/README.md

 # MELODY

-MELODY is an R package for high-dimensional mediation analysis of binary data.
+MELODY is an R package for high-dimensional mediation analysis of binary outcome.

 ## Installation